adrianvalenz/adrianvalenzwebsite/src/_pages/site.md

 ## Typography

 The typography I use here is [Chaparral](https://fonts.adobe.com/fonts/chaparral) by [Carol Twombly](https://fonts.adobe.com/designers/carol-twombly) and [Proxima Nova](https://fonts.adobe.com/fonts/proxima-nova) by [Mark Simonson](https://fonts.adobe.com/designers/mark-simonson).
 The choice is typefaces was totally inspired by [Jason Santa Maria](https://jasonsantamaria.com/about/), an awesome designer who I've followed since the mid-2000's.
 His typography knowledge is nothing short of exquisite. 🤌 Check out his work too.
+For the code font I went ahead with [JetBrains Mono](https://www.jetbrains.com/lp/mono/) because I love the tall x-height and the thought that went into designing it.
+I recently switched from Dank Mono.

 ## Design